jolivetr/mpits/readme.md

 For examples, please visit [R. Jolivet's website](http://www.geologie.ens.fr/~jolivet).

+## Manual

+See TODO...

 ## TODO

-Make sure GIAnT is python3 compatible and check that mpits runs as well.
+- Make sure GIAnT is python3 compatible and check that mpits runs as well.
+- Write a manual...